 While higher ceilings in entryways and living rooms may be a perfect fit, having a tall ceiling in a closet can be a challenge.
 This is especially true when trying to determine the best closet design for the space.
 Unless you happen to be extremely vertically blessed, a tall closet could mean constantly having to use a step ladder to reach items on a regular basis, which quickly becomes quite inconvenient.
 Plus, tall closets have a bad tendency to become cluttered more easily than others, due to the hassle of putting away items normally stored at the higher levels.

-However, even if you’re not the tallest person around, there’s hope for you yet—a few good tricks of the custom closet trade can help you make the most of your tall closet.
+However, even if you’re not the tallest person around, there’s hope for you yet—a few good tall closet storage ideas and tricks of the custom closet trade can help you make the most of your tall closet.

 Extend Your Reach with Wardrobe Lifts